 Tackling Modern Slavery Statement

-In relation to our supply chain formal assurance has been provided by NHS supplies to confirm the action it takes to ensure human trafficking and modern slavery is not taking place within the supply chain.
-This continues to be reviewed annually by Livewell Southwest and has been reviewed further within the last 12 months.
-Arrangements also continue to be in place to seek assurance from other providers of services through our procurement process.
-Over the last 12 months there have been no incidents of modern slavery identified within our supply chain.’
+In relation to our supply chain, formal assurance has been provided by NHS Supply Chain to confirm the action it takes to ensure modern slavery and human trafficking is not taking place within the supply chain.
+This continues to be reviewed annually by us and has been reviewed further within the last 12 months.

-In relation to recruitment of staff, action is also in place to provide ongoing assurance that all staff employed on a permanent or temporary basis are subject to checks to ensure that they are not the subject of modern slavery or human trafficking.
+In relation to recruitment activity, action is in place to provide ongoing assurance that all colleagues employed on a permanent or temporary basis are subject to identity and right to work checks to ensure that they are not the subject of modern slavery or human trafficking.